ibm-cloud-docs/databases-for-mongodb/getting-started.md

 - In the _Authentication_ field, select `Username/Password`, and enter the credentials that you set for the admin user in the prerequisites.
 The _Authentication Database_ should stay at the default of 'admin'.
 - Enter the _Replica Set_ name of your deployment (it is probably `replset`) into the _Replica Set Name_ field on MongoDB Compass.
 - Configure the _SSL_ settings.
-    1. Copy the certificate information from the _Endpoints_ panel.
+    1. Copy the certificate information from _Endpoints_.
     2. Save the certificate to a file.
 (You can use the name that is provided in the download, or your own file name.)
     3. Set the **SSL** field in MongoDB Compass to _Server Validation_.
     4. Click **Select Files** in the _Certificate Authority_ field and upload the certificate file to MongoDB Compass.